janlelis/idiosyncratic-ruby.com/source/posts/64-what-the-regex.html.md

 ¹ The reason: It depends on the order of both operands, regex must be first, which is rather unintuitive.
 String's `===` operator has a different semantic of just comparing two strings<br/>
 ² For more general documentation about equalness in Ruby, checkout [Episode 55: Struggling Four Equality](/55-struggling-four-equality.html).

-## 2 - Task: Find Single/First Occurance
+## 2 - Task: Find Single/First Occurrence

 ### 2a) String#[]